BurningSlime1233/Azebane/Undying Veneration.md

-Undying Veneration is a 23rd level Theurgist Wizard
+Undying Veneration is a 23rd level Theurgist Wizard of the Death Domain and worshipper of [[Vecna|The Whispered One]].
+He bears the [[Hand of Vecna]] and works as a broker of secrets and warlock patron over [[Azebane]].